rinde/RinSim/README.md

 This class is responsible for rendering the simulator.
 By default is renders the road of the loaded graph.
-Additional rendering is done by application specific renderers.
+Additional rendering is done by application specific renderers that are passed on creation of the GUI (see examples and code).

 #### Renderer